lszzy/FWFramework/README.md

 	  pod 'FWFramework'

 	  # Import the specified subspecs, see the podspec file for the list of subspecs
-	  # pod 'FWFramework', :subspecs => ['FWFramework', 'Component/SDWebImage']
+	  # pod 'FWFramework', :subspecs => ['FWFramework', 'Tracking']
 	end

-A brief description of the subspecs:

-	Framework: framework layer, core architecture, has nothing to do with the application, the bottom layer depends on
-	Application: application layer, AOP solution, no need to inherit, components can be replaced
-	Component: component layer, optional import, common functions, convenient for development

 ## [Changelog](CHANGELOG.md)
 As this framework is constantly upgrading, optimizing and expanding new functions, the Api of each version may be slightly changed.
 If a compilation error is reported when the new version is upgraded, the solution is as follows:

 	1. Just change to specify the pod version number to import, the recommended way, does not affect the project progress, upgrade to the new version only when you have time, example: pod'FWFramework', '1.0.0'
 	2. Upgrade to the new version, please pay attention to the version update log.
-Obsolete Api will be migrated to the Component/Deprecated submodule as appropriate, and will be deleted in subsequent versions
+Obsolete Api will be migrated to the Deprecated submodule as appropriate, and will be deleted in subsequent versions

 ## Vendor
 This framework uses a lot of third-party libraries.
 Thanks to the authors of all third-party libraries.
 I will not list them all here.
 For details, please refer to the relevant links of the source file.